Sarai (city): New Sarai

-Prince Roman Olgovich of Ryazan comes to Khan Mengu-Timur at Sarai in 1270; later Russian chronicle illustration.
+Prince Roman Olgovich of Ryazan comes to Khan Mengu-Timur at Sarai in 1270; Russian chronicle illustration from 1568.

 The domains of the Golden Horde in 1389.
 The gold star shows the location of the Tsarev site traditionally identified as New Sarai.

 "New Sarai" (سرای الجدید, Sarāy al-Jadīd) is said to have been founded or formally inaugurated by Öz Beg Khan in the first half of the 14th century after he built a palace on the Volga about 78 mi north of Old Sarai.
 The earliest explicit reference to a city bearing this name is the notice of the death of Öz Beg in "New Sarai" in March–April 1341 by a nearly contemporary Mamluk author.
 A statement of the Timurid historian Ibn ʿArabshāh that "between the building of Sarāy and its devastation there passed sixty-three years" would place the formal founding of "New Saray" 63 lunar years before its sack by Timur in the winter of 1395–1396, and so in 1334–1335.
 The reasons for the relocation of the capital are unclear, as is how substantial such a relocation actually was (since identifications of sites of "Old Sarai" and "New Sarai" are debated), although it is sometimes assumed that the rationale was a change in the level of the Caspian Sea and the extent of the waterways in the Volga Delta.

 Sarai and the other major centers of the Golden Horde (like Gülistan, preferred by Jani Beg) along the lower Volga benefited from trade and exhibited a significant degree of cultural prosperity.
 While the origin of coins simply labeled "Sarai" remains uncertain, coins labeled "New Sarai" started to be minted from 1342.
 An astrolabe was discovered during excavations at the site, and the city was home to many poets, most of whom are known only by name.
 These included Hisām Kātib (c.
 1375) and Sayf-i Sarāy, who died in 1396.